-- · the identity of the applicant;

-- · the child's background;
+- the child's background;

 - the child's financial circumstances;

 - support the child has received prior to the death of the testator; and

 - why this support is still required.

-In connection with the above, note Queen's Bench Rule 7 which provides for the appointment of a litigation guardian on behalf of a minor.
+In connection with the above, note King's Bench Rule 7, which provides for the appointment of a litigation guardian on behalf of a minor.